-For the exposed thermocouples, the highest peak temperature (a value of just over 800°C) was recorded at sections B-7, C-7 and C-9 (located very close or directly over the burning sofa mock-up and the wood cribs).
-In most cases, there was a drop in temperature measured by the exposed thermocouples just after about 140 to 180 s, which may be attributed to the fresh air coming from the open basement window and also the opening of the exterior door at 180 s.
-The decrease in temperature was short and then the temperatures started increasing again.
+For the exposed thermocouples, the first peak temperature (a value of 820 to 840°C) was recorded at section C-9 (located very close or directly over the burning mock-up sofa and the wood cribs).
+In most cases, there was a drop in temperature measured by the exposed thermocouples just after about 100 to 120 s, due to fresh air coming through the open basement window; the temperatures dropped further after the exterior door on the first storey was opened at 180 s.
+After this short period of temperature decrease, the temperatures started increasing again.

-There were cases where there was no obvious drop in the temperature (C-1 and E-1).
-This is because these locations were not close to the fuel package and thus had limited radiative impact from the fuel.
+There were cases where there was no obvious drop in the temperature at 100 to 120 s (C-1).
+This is because these locations were not in the proximity of the fuel package and thus had limited radiative impact from the fuel.

-For Section D, points D-2 and D-12 have the same trend as the exposed thermocouples in sections A-2 and A-12.
+For Section D, points D-2 and D-12 have the same trend as the exposed thermocouples in sections A-2, A-7 and E-1.

-At approximately 460 s, the temperatures at some locations show a slight increase probably because the flames penetrated the floor and allowed more fresh air to enter and slightly more burning to occur in the basement.
-The temperatures start decaying after the extinguishment of the fire was initiated.
+Near the end of the tests, the temperatures at some locations show a slight increase probably because the flames penetrated the floor and allowed more fresh air to enter and slightly more burning to occur in the basement.
+The temperatures decayed after the extinguishment of the fire was initiated.

 Figure 28 (a and b).
-Temperatures at the exposed side for UF-05
+Temperatures at the exposed side - Test UF-06 in cavities A-2, A-7 $\,$

 Figure 28 (c and d).
-Temperatures at the exposed side for UF-05
+Temperatures at the exposed side - Test UF-06 in cavities A-12, B-7 $\,$

 Figure 28 (e and f).
-Temperatures at the exposed side for UF-05
+Temperatures at the exposed side - Test UF-06 in cavities C-1, C-5 k) Thermocouples in cavity D-2 and D-12

 Figure 28 (g and h).
-Temperatures at the exposed side for UF-05 m) Thermocouples in cavity AB9
+Temperatures at the exposed side - Test UF-06 in cavities C-7, C-9 $\,$

 Figure 28 (i and j).
-Temperatures at the exposed side for UF-05
+Temperatures at the exposed side - Test UF-06 in cavities C-11, C-13 $\,$